 The applicant's submission displays vehicular, bicycle, and pedestrian movement throughout the site.
 Two points of vehicle access have been provided along the site's frontage of McKendree Road.
 Circulation is confined to the site, thereby ensuring no cut through traffic will impact operations.
 The applicant has also included a conceptual traffic calming exhibit.
 This exhibit displays a series of traffic calming devices, including raised crosswalks, standard crosswalks, street trees, street lighting, and signage.
-However, the traffic calming exhibit only displays Road A until its intersection with Road C and Road D. At subsequent stages of development, Transportation staff will make further recommendations related to traffic calming measures for Roads C and D.
+However, the traffic calming exhibit only displays Road A until its intersection with Road C and Road D. At subsequent stages of development, staff will make further recommendations related to traffic calming measures throughout the subdivision.
+As a condition of approval, prior to acceptance of the SDP for full site development, staff request that the applicant submit a traffic calming exhibit displaying calming measures throughout the development.

 The applicant has also included a bicycle and pedestrian facilities plan demonstrating bicycle and pedestrian movement through the site.
 Sidewalks are shown along both sides of all roads throughout the subdivision.
-The bicycle and pedestrian exhibit shows a bicycle lane along both sides of Road A. However, the SDP plans only display a 10-foot-wide shared-use path along the north side of Road A. Prior to certification of the subject application, Transportation staff requests that the applicant update plans to display a bicycle lane along both sides of Road A, from its origin along McKendree Road, to its terminus at its intersection with Road C and Road D.
+The bicycle and pedestrian exhibit shows a bicycle lane along both sides of Road A. However, the SDP plans only display a 10-foot-wide shared-use path along the north side of Road A. Prior to certification of the subject application, staff request that the applicant update plans to display a bicycle lane along both sides of Road A, from its origin along McKendree Road, to its terminus at its intersection with Road C and Road D.

 The bicycle and pedestrian facilities plan, and the SDP plans display a 10-foot-wide shared-use path along the north side of Road C. Road C moves west-southwest and serves the westernmost point of the development.
 The shared-use path is shown on the entirety of Road C. In addition, the bicycle and pedestrian facilities plan shows a conceptual trail originating along Road A, which runs east and departs the subject property.
-This trail would connect with an existing trail to the adjacent development to the east of the subject site, which is known as Dobson Ridge, and was approved under PPS 4-20002.
+This proposed trail would connect with an existing trail to the adjacent development to the east of the subject site, which is known as Dobson Ridge, and was approved under PPS 4-20002.
 A notation is added to this trail which reads "Trail connection via private roadways to be demonstrated at time of Preliminary Plan."
-Transportation staff concur with this notation and will further examine direct pedestrian trails between the subject site and the Dobson Ridge site, at the time of PPS.
+Staff concur with this notation and will further examine direct pedestrian trails between the subject site and the Dobson Ridge site, at the time of PPS.